mnlcz/config/README.md

 ### Mason

-This configs assume (in Mason/LSP configs) that the following development tools are installed:
+This configs assumes (in Mason/LSP configs) that the following development tools are installed:

 - Dotnet SDK
-- JDK, Kotlinc, Kotlin LSP
 - Nodejs
 - PHP
 - Python